 The Company operates and tracks results in three reportable operating segments: agribusiness, rental operations, and real estate development.
 The reportable operating segments of the Company are strategic business units with different products and services, distribution processes and customer bases.
 The agribusiness segment includes farming and citrus packing operations.
 The rental operations segment includes residential and commercial rental operations, leased land, and organic recycling.
 The real estate development segment includes real estate development operations.
+No asset information is provided for reportable segments as these specified amounts are not included in the measure of segment profit or loss reviewed by the company's chief operating decision maker.
 The Company measures operating performance, including revenues and earnings, of its operating segments and allocates resources based on its evaluation.
 The Company does not allocate selling, general and administrative expense, other income (expense), interest expense and income tax expense, or specifically identify them to its operating segments.